 Read more about the magic of Into the Woods here.

 On the back roads to Samoeng mountain, you find an English garden, with English cottages and homemade pastries and great lasagna lunches.
 Good coffee and cheesecake, or why not try their pannacotta?
 Note open only Thursdays to Sundays.
 Website here.

 In a garden setting by a stream, near the teak forest.
 Small cups, but delicious cappuccino.
 Mostly busy during wintertime, when the Bangkok crowds come.
-But a nice natural setting all year round except for the smoky period in Chiang Mai.
+But a lovely natural setting all year round except for the smoky period in Chiang Mai.

-Without doubt, This is Chiang Mais own Hobbiton.
+Without a doubt, This is Chiang Mais own Hobbiton.
 Then, this is also a bar in the evening with live music.

 Diamond Air Cafe

-A newcomer on the coffee scene is the huge Airbus 330 converted to a coffee shop in Mae Rim – Air Diamond Coffee.
+A newcomer on the coffee scene is the giant Airbus 330 converted to a coffee shop in Mae Rim – Air Diamond Coffee.
 (Black Canyon managed) On our visit, this was a spectacle, a tourist trap if you want.
 Buy a ticket, wait one hour in the “terminal”. (busy day).
 Get served a Black Canyon drink on the plane.
 I guess people miss flying.

 This coffee shop just by the moat is also a new bee on the themed coffee scene in Chiang Mai.
 It’s worth a visit for taking pictures for Instagram but wouldn’t return for coffee.
-The pasta was decent and nicely presented though.
+The pasta was decent and nicely presented, though.